JuanDVP0303/JuanDVP0303/README.md

 - 🔭 I’m currently working on [Start-7](https://www.linkedin.com/company/start-7/posts/?feedView=all)

-- 🌱 I’m currently learning **Backend with django, and frontend frameworks like NextJS and more**
+- 🌱 I am currently perfecting **Backend with django, and frontend frameworks like NextJS and more**

 - 👨‍💻 All of my projects are available at [https://juandvp0303.github.io/Portafolio/](https://juandvp0303.github.io/Portafolio/)